 IRS: Internal Revenue Service - the government bureau responsible for collecting taxes in the U.S.

-Taxable Income: Money (stipend payments) paid to the au pair by his/her host family, which the au pair is required to report by filing a tax return, less the the previous year.
-For example, on Tax Day for 2017 tax filings is April
+Taxable Income: Money (stipend payments) paid to the au pair by his/her host family, which the au pair is required to report by filing a tax return.